Slow-Draining Kitchen Sinks: How to Diagnose the Cause

 • Clean and dry all surfaces

-• Refit flange and tighten centre bolt
+• Refit the flange and tighten the centre bolt

-• Your diagram showing “no more leaks” applies here
+• Diagram showing “no more leaks”

 Additional Tips